blomquistr/python-node-exporter/README.md

 # Python Node Log Exporter

-This daemonset is meant to be deployed to a Kubernetes cluster to pull logs from a `systemd`-managed `kubelet`.
+A simple Python script to export systemd logs from a Kubernetes node; useful for the AKS Kubelet logs if you're sending them somewhere other than Log Analytics